 Tickets: 3-Day Presale General Admission $259.99+$63.06 service fee

 You’ll have to wait until Labor Day weekend for New York’s top electronic music festival.
-On the other hand, if you want to go, get you tickets soon.
-Indeed, presale tickets are already sold out and remaining tickets are on sale now.
-That’s to say nothing of who will appear this year on Randall’s Island.
-Take for instance, Armin van Buuren, Diplo and Martin Garrix are among the top artists on billing.
-That’s to say nothing of additional big names like AC Slater, Afrojack, DJ Snake, Tchami and VNSSA.
-Of course, you’ll also have plenty of choices for great food and drink while at the fest.
+On the other hand, if you want to go, get your tickets soon.
+Indeed, presale tickets are already sold out, and the remaining tickets are on sale now.
+That’s nothing about who will appear this year on Randall’s Island.
+For instance, Armin van Buuren, Diplo, and Martin Garrix are among the top artists on billing.
+That’s nothing; additional big names like AC Slater, Afrojack, DJ Snake, Tchami and, VN, SSA exist.
+Of course, you’ll also have many choices for great food and drink at the fest.
 Please note that this event is for attendees 18 years and older.
-Also make sure to know how to get there in advance of the show.
-In spite of this, you have options like the ferry, subway and a shuttle from Brooklyn.
+Also, make sure to know how to get there before the show.
+Despite this, you have options like the ferry, subway, and a shuttle from Brooklyn.

 Firefly